Code-Institute-Submissions/ZahraSadiq-Milestone4-PosterBay_SeptResub/README.md

 * **Save Shipping Details Info**
    * The Save Shipping Details Info checkbox is located on the checkout page and can be ticked by users if they want to save their info to their profile.
 It is only available to users who are logged in.
 * **Product Management**
    * The product management functionalities are only accessible to the admin of the website, who has to be logged into the website.
-The admin can access it via the top navbar and upon entry can proceed with adding new products, editing and deleting products.
+The admin can access it via the top navbar and upon entry can proceed with adding new products.
+They can edit and delete products directly from the shop page and the product details page.

 ### Features to implement in the Future